History of Prayagraj: Subah of Illahabas

 After Khusrau Mirza's death in 1622 at Burhanpur, he was buried alongside his mother Shah Begum in a garden near Khuldabad.
 This garden was later named Khusro Bagh after him.
 In March 1624, Jai Singh I and other Kachwaha nobles seem to have retired from Deccan under Parviz Mirza and Mahabat Khan.
 On the orders of Jahangir, they proceeded to Allahabad to check Prince Khurram's rebellion.
-After capturing Jaunpur, Shah Jahan ordered the siege of Allahabad.
+After capturing Jaunpur, Prince Khurram ordered the siege of Allahabad.
 The siege was however lifted by Abdulla Khan after Parwez and Mahabat Khan came to assist the garrison.